webpack/webpack.js.org/src/content/configuration/dev-server.md

 `object`

-This set of options is picked up by [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and can be used to change its behavior in various ways.
+This set of options is picked up by [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and can be used to change it's behavior in various ways.
 Here's a simple example that gzips and serves everything from our `dist/` directory:

 ```js
 var path = require('path');